Rings of power operations for Morava E-theories are Koszul: The relation between standard resolutions

-In the remainder of this paper, we will apply $Q$ and $\widetilde{Q}$ to \emph{discrete} $\Sigma_m$-spaces.
 Typically, we will have a $\Sigma_m$-equivariant simplicial set $X$, and we will apply $Q$ to each simplicial degree of $X$ separately; thus, if $X$ is a pointed $\Sigma_m$-equivariant simplicial set, $\widetilde{Q}(X)$ denotes the simplicial abelian group with